-Conveyancing is the branch of law that involves the preparation of documents for the purchase or sale of a property.
+Conveyancing refers to a specialist branch of law that involves the preparation of documents necessary for the purchase or sale of a property.

 The conveyancing process can be particularly complex for both buyers and sellers, but our FAQ aims to help you to make sense of the process and familiarise yourself with complicated terms you may not have heard before.